bbatsov/batsov.com/_posts/2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop.md

   2D acceleration.
 AMD's drivers are a punishment from the Lord and Intel's constantly "evolving" drivers are barely usable most of the time.
-The video card drivers made me buy a dedicated HD media player and an PS3 (for which I'm thankful), but I have to ask myself - why suffer all this shit instead of getting a normal desktop OS like OS X or Windows?
+The video card drivers made me buy a dedicated HD media player and an PlayStation 3 (for which I'm thankful), but I have to ask myself - why suffer all this shit instead of getting a normal desktop OS like OS X or Windows?
 Did I love Linux that much?
 Did I believe that much it's desktop day would come?
 What an idiot I was.

 **Lack of printer drivers** - that's a funny one.
 Often printers listed as having Linux drivers are mostly unusable.
-The printer that own is listed as having a "perfect" Linux compatability in openprinting.org.
+The printer that own (Xerox Phaser 3117) is listed as having a "perfect" Linux compatibility on https://openprinting.org.
 If this is perfect I cannot begin to imagine what is "poor" compatibility.

 **Crappiest suspend/resume support** - laptop goes to sleep, but